rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

-There was a recent update (that is hopefully the most recent update) on June 26, 2024.
+There was a recent update (that is hopefully the most recent update) on July 28, 2024.
 # 0: Terms & Conditions
+## 0.0: AGPL Announcement
+**ANNOUNCEMENT**: As of 23:17:55.00 28 July 2024 GMT-4, my code is now released under the AGPLv3, and any versions released after that datetime will be licensed under the AGPL.
+## 0.1: Disclaimers (Section 0)
-Disclaimer: As of January 5, 2024, I am a high school student making this discord bot for fun.
+Disclaimer: As of July 28, 2024, I am still a high school student making this discord bot for fun.
 I am *not* a lawyer.
-If you want legal advice, please ask a real lawyer.
+If you want legal advice, you must ask a real lawyer. <br>

-Disclaimer 2: I didn't consult any legal advice while writing these Terms, or while modifying them, or revising them, or doing any step in the writing process of these Terms.
+Disclaimer 2: I didn't consult any legal advice while writing these Terms, or while modifying them, or revising them, or doing any step in the writing process of these Terms. <br>
-I am *not* experienced in crafting legally binding documents!
+Disclaimer 3: I am *not* experienced in crafting legally binding documents! <br>

-Most of this language should be self-explanatory.
-Please create an issue if it isn't!
+Disclaimer 4: This document is provided to be the rules of my bot, and cannot constitute legal advice (since it is provided for informational purposes only).
+However, I may take action based on the rules that I outline in my Terms. <br>
+## 0.2: Other tidbits
 By using the application (The Discord Math Problem Bot), you agree to these Terms. <br>
 Also, if you use my DMCA inbox with the intent or purpose of sending a DMCA request, or you use my DMCA inbox to send me things using this information, you agree to be bound by section 12
-Note: This language of this document is quite informal.# 0: Terms & Conditions
+Note: This language of this document is quite informal.# 0: Terms & Conditions Most of this language should be self-explanatory.
-Disclaimer: As of January 5, 2024, I am a high school student making this discord bot for fun.
-I am *not* a lawyer.
-If you want legal advice, please ask a real lawyer.

-Disclaimer 2: I didn't consult any legal advice while writing these Terms, or while modifying them, or revising them, or doing any step in the writing process of these Terms.
-I am *not* experienced in crafting legally binding documents!

-Most of this language should be self-explanatory.
 Please create an issue if it isn't!

 By using the application (The Discord Math Problem Bot), you agree to these Terms. <br>